vidbina/vidbina.github.io/_posts/2016-04-01-list-sentence.markdown

 ---
 So I just needed to present a list of authors in an article but I didn't want to resort to writing a stupid text shoving helper.

-The sun :sun: is beating down on me after the pasta :pasta: carbonara I just devoured so I'm in a good mood to share a little snippet I may need again in the future :wink:.
+The sun :sunny: is beating down on me after the pasta :spaghetti: carbonara I just devoured so I'm in a good mood to share a little snippet I may need again in the future :wink:.

 So for future me...